AppleGreen Cottage

 What can I use instead of Decovil Light?

-• A good Decovil Light substitute is EB Fuse Heavy (210 gsm) by Emmaline Bags.
-It has a similar weight and feel to Decovil Light stabilizer.
+There are also other products bagmakers use in a similar way, including EB Fuse Heavy by Emmaline Bags, but they are not all exactly the same.
+If you are substituting, always test first and check the finished feel.
 I have heard great things about EB Fuse Heavy from fellow bagmakers I trust, but I haven't given it a try yet.

 Decovil Light roll beside faux leather bag pieces on a cutting mat.

 What to use instead of Decovil Heavy?
 The Decovil Heavy alternative is simple: Pellon 71F Peltex I Ultra-Firm 1-sided fusible.
-Stiff, too!
+It does have a different structure, but it's stiff, too!

 Your Questions Answered